-You need to jump through several hoops when buying a home.
-And even if both you and the seller are keen to exchange contracts promptly, the process can drag on.
+You'll need to jump through a lot of hoops when buying a home.
+Even if both you and the seller are keen to exchange contracts as soon as possible, inevitably there can be delays.

 2. Consider selling before buying

-If you're already a homeowner, think about selling your property before you start looking for a new one.
-It is easier to buy a home chain-free, but you need to consider where you will live - and storage costs - in the interim.
+If you're already a homeowner, think about selling your home before you start looking for a new one.

 If you're eyeing a new-build home, then a part exchange scheme may be the answer.
-It allows you to effectively trade in your existing home as part-payment for a new one purchased from a developer or house builder.
+With part exchange schemes, the developer buys your home from you, removing the worry of a chain.

-Get your ducks in a row.
 Speak to a mortgage advisor to confirm your budget and get an agreement in principle.
-Then work out what you can and can’t afford before you arrange any property viewings.

-Also, have all the relevant paperwork ready before you formally apply for a mortgage.
-Requirements will vary between lenders but they typically include proof of your income and outgoings as well as proof of your identity and address.
+Mortgage lenders typically ask for proof of your income and outgoings as well as proof of your identity and address.

 Remember that a formal mortgage offer has a shelf life and if you fail to complete the purchase before it expires, you’ll have to start the process again.

 4. Ask the seller to take the property off the market

 Found your dream home?
 When you make your offer, ask that the property is taken off the market immediately.